georgefst/monpad/README.md

 If you haven't done so before, run `cabal update` to grab the latest package index from [Hackage](https://hackage.haskell.org/).

-Run `./build.sh` (`.\build.ps1` on Windows) to build.
+Run `./build.sh`* to build.
 The first time you run this, it could take a while, as `cabal` will need to download and build all dependencies.

+\* On Windows, it's `.\build.ps1`.
+Though you may need `powershell.exe -executionpolicy bypass -file .\build.ps1` due to permissions issues.
+I don't personally know a thing about Windows permissions, so if anyone has a better idea please let me know.

 # Run